When to visit the vet?

 Therapy

-In addition to adrenaline, the veterinarian may administer antihistamines and corticosteroidsCorticosteroids are a class of steroid hormones that occur naturally in the body and can also be produced synthetically.
+In addition to epinephrine, the veterinarian may administer antihistaminesAntihistamines are medications that block the effects of histamine in the body, thereby alleviating allergic reactions.
+They are used in dogs and cats to treat Itching, Skin inflammation, and other allergy symptoms. and corticosteroidsCorticosteroids are a class of steroid hormones that occur naturally in the body and can also be produced synthetically.
 They have anti-inflammatory and immunosuppressive properties and are used in veterinary medicine to treat a variety of conditions. to further control the allergic reaction.
 Intravenous fluids are often necessary to stabilize blood pressure and improve circulation.

 Prognosis and follow-up care

 The prognosis for a dog with anaphylaxisAnaphylaxis is a rapid, severe allergic reaction that is potentially life-threatening.
-It can be triggered by various factors, including food, medications, and insect stings, and requires immediate medical attention. depends heavily on the speed and effectiveness of treatment.
-With rapid and appropriate medical intervention, the prognosis is generally good, and many dogs recover completely.
+It can be triggered by various factors, including food, medications, and insect stings, and requires immediate medical attention. depends heavily on the speed and effectiveness of the therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions..
+With rapid and appropriate medical intervention, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+It can provide information on how a disease is expected to develop. is generally good, and many dogs recover completely.

 Prevention

 The best preventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. against anaphylaxisAnaphylaxis is a rapid, severe allergic reaction that is potentially life-threatening.
 It can be triggered by various factors, including food, medications, and insect stings, and requires immediate medical attention. is to avoid known triggers.
 Dog owners should be aware of the potential allergens that can triggerA trigger is a stimulus that elicits a specific reaction or state.
-In veterinary medicine, this can refer to emotional responses, such as fear or aggression, or medical conditions, such as seizures in dogs and cats. a reaction in their dog and avoid them as much as possible.
+In veterinary medicine, this can refer to emotional responses, such as fear or aggression, or medical conditions, such as seizures in dogs and cats. a reaction in their dog and avoid them if possible.

 Regular check-ups and discussions with the veterinarian can help minimize the risk and develop a plan to avoid further incidents.
 In some cases, desensitizationDesensitization is a treatment procedure that aims to reduce an animal's sensitivity to an allergen.
 This is done through gradual exposure to the allergen in controlled doses to build tolerance. therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. may be considered to reduce the immune system’s response to certain allergens.